nawabahmadreshi/documentation/pages/features/text-me-the-app-page.md

 );
 {% endhighlight %}

+{% example %}
-So, for example, your call to this method, once filled in with the user's phone number, could look like the following:
+Your call to this method, once filled in with the user's phone number, could look like the following:

 {% highlight javascript %}
 branch.sendSMS(